NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/automatic/code-based/index.md

 Screenshot

-This means you can now also see the specific parameter which has been passed and relate it to a slow a performing call in case it happens.
+This means you can now also see the specific parameter which has been passed and relate it to a slow performing call in case it happens.

 Leave the Java application running, you will need it for the Python part as well.